-McLemore of Odessa, Tex., took his stand with us and is the son of Bro. and Sister Fred Orten, Lawrenceburg, now opposes the use of a plurality of cups in the communion.
+McLemore of Odessa, Tex., took his stand with us and now opposes the use of a plurality of cups in the communion.
 Bro.
 McLemore had been meeting in Midland with those using more than one cup in the distribution of the fruit of the vine.
-He has given lessons and has Nancy Fancher, Jimmie Shaw, and Junie Orten, while the ability to develop into a capable teacher of God's Word.
+He has given lessons and has the ability to develop into a capable teacher of God's Word.
 We thank God for such men as Brethren Joyce and McLemore and look forward to many happy years of laboring with them in the Master's vineyard.

--Bennie Crver.
+-Bennie Cryer.